moritzhauschulz/structure_preserving_operator_learning/README.md

       ```
       harmonic_osc_plots.ipynb
       ```
-      can be used to produce plots, but this requires adaptation and must be used toegether with WANDB.
+      can be used to produce plots, but this requires adaptation and must be used together with WANDB.